By the end of this section, you will be able to:

 Reliability scales test an instrument’s consistency over time, assuring that if you take the MMPI-2-RF today and then again 5 years later, your two scores will be similar.
 Beutler, Nussbaum, and Meredith (1988) gave the MMPI to newly recruited police officers and then to the same police officers 2 years later.
 After 2 years on the job, police officers’ responses indicated an increased vulnerability to alcoholism, somatic symptoms (vague, unexplained physical complaints), and anxiety.
 When the test was given an additional 2 years later (4 years after starting on the job), the results suggested high risk for alcohol-related difficulties.

 Another method for assessment of personality is projective testing.
 This kind of test relies on one of the defense mechanisms proposed by Freud—projection—as a way to assess unconscious processes.
-During this type of testing, a series of ambiguous cards is shown to the person being tested, who then is encouraged to project his feelings, impulses, and desires onto the cards—by telling a story, interpreting an image, or completing a sentence.
+During this type of testing, a series of ambiguous cards is shown to the person being tested, who then is encouraged to project their feelings, impulses, and desires onto the cards—by telling a story, interpreting an image, or completing a sentence.
 Many projective tests have undergone standardization procedures (for example, Exner, 2002) and can be used to access whether someone has unusual thoughts or a high level of anxiety, or is likely to become volatile.
 Some examples of projective tests are the Rorschach Inkblot Test, the Thematic Apperception Test (TAT), the Contemporized-Themes Concerning Blacks test, the TEMAS (Tell-Me-A-Story), and the Rotter Incomplete Sentence Blank (RISB).
 Projective tests are less subject to intentional distortion; it is hard to fake “good" because it is not obvious what a "good” answer is.
 Projective tests are more time consuming for the evaluator than self-report inventories.
 If an evaluator scores the Rorschach using the Exner scoring system, the test is considered a valid and reliable measure.
 However, the validity of the other projective tests is questionable, and the results are often not usable for court cases (Goldstein, n.d.).

 The Rorschach Inkblot Test was developed in 1921 by a Swiss psychologist named Hermann Rorschach (pronounced “ROAR-shock”).
 It is a series of symmetrical inkblot cards that are presented to a client by a psychologist.
 Upon presentation of each card, the psychologist asks the client, “What might this be?”
 What the test-taker sees reveals unconscious feelings and struggles (Piotrowski, 1987; Weiner, 2003).
 The Rorschach has been standardized using the Exner system and is effective in measuring depression, psychosis, and anxiety.